rshin7/MultiTimeInMenuBar/README.md

-MultiTimeInMenuBar allows you to add clocks of your favorite cities across the world in your menu bar, along with the country flag.
-This is a free to use, lightweight macOS application- from my MacBook I see roughly ~38 MB of memory usage.
+MultiTimeInMenuBar for macOS, a lightweight app to display multiple timezones with their country flags in the menu bar.

+## Features

+- Display multiple timezone clocks in your menu bar
+- Add a prefix in addition to a flag
+- Display seconds, time in 24 hour format, and day difference.

 ## Download